What do athletes, administrative assistants, factory/warehouse workers, card dealers, bus drivers and weekend warriors all have in common?

 “Tendon injuries and stress fractures are the most common” types of overuse injuries, says another physical therapist, Kacy Seynders, PT, DPT.

-Julie Johnstonbaugh played three sports in high school and was a Division I soccer player at Stony Brook University.
+Julie Johnstonbaugh played three sports in high school and was a Division I soccer player at Stony Brook University in New York.
 Having suffered overuse injuries that affected both her ankles and her neck, she had tried various treatments.

 Both Mancuso and Seynders agree that physical therapy is the best treatment for overuse injuries.
 “Physical therapists have a unique skill set in analyzing movement, mobility, and strength to find the biomechanical cause of injury,” explains Seynders.